Natasha Richardson

-Natasha Jane Richardson (11 May 1963 – 18 March 2009) was a British actress.
-A member of the Redgrave family, Richardson was the daughter of actress Vanessa Redgrave and director/producer Tony Richardson and the granddaughter of Michael Redgrave and Rachel Kempson.
+Natasha Jane Richardson (11 May 1963 – 18 March 2009) was an English actress.
+A member of the Redgrave family, she was a daughter of actress Vanessa Redgrave and director-producer Tony Richardson and a granddaughter of Michael Redgrave and Rachel Kempson.
 She was married to Liam Neeson.

-Early in her career, Richardson portrayed Mary Shelley in Ken Russell's Gothic (1986) and Patty Hearst in the eponymous 1988 biopic film directed by Paul Schrader and later received critical acclaim and a Theatre World Award for her Broadway debut in the 1993 revival of Anna Christie.
-Richardson also appeared in The Handmaid's Tale (1990), Nell (1994), The Parent Trap (1998), Maid in Manhattan (2002), and The White Countess (2005).
+Early in her career, Richardson portrayed Mary Shelley in Ken Russell's Gothic (1986) and Patty Hearst in the eponymous 1988 biopic film directed by Paul Schrader.
+She appeared in The Handmaid's Tale (1990).
+She received critical acclaim and a Theatre World Award for her Broadway debut in the 1993 revival of Anna Christie.
+Richardson also appeared in Nell (1994), The Parent Trap (1998), Maid in Manhattan (2002), and The White Countess (2005).

 For playing Sally Bowles in the 1998 Broadway revival of Cabaret, she won the Tony Award for Best Actress in a Musical, the Drama Desk Award for Outstanding Actress in a Musical and the Outer Critics Circle Award.

 Richardson died in March 2009 at age 45 from a head injury after a skiing accident in Quebec.

 Early life

-Natasha Jane Richardson was born in Marylebone, London, on 11 May 1963, a member of the Redgrave family, known as a theatrical and film acting dynasty.
-She was the daughter of director and producer Tony Richardson and actress Vanessa Redgrave, granddaughter of actors Sir Michael Redgrave and Rachel Kempson, sister of Joely Richardson, half-sister of Carlo Gabriel Nero and Katharine Grimond Hess, niece of actress Lynn Redgrave and actor Corin Redgrave, and cousin of Jemma Redgrave.
+Natasha Jane Richardson was born on 11 May 1963 in Marylebone, London, a member of the Redgrave family, known as a theatrical and film acting dynasty.
+She was a daughter of director and producer Tony Richardson and actress Vanessa Redgrave, granddaughter of actors Sir Michael Redgrave and Rachel Kempson, sister of Joely Richardson, half-sister of Carlo Gabriel Nero and Katharine Grimond Hess, niece of actress Lynn Redgrave and actor Corin Redgrave, and cousin of Jemma Redgrave.

 Richardson's parents divorced in 1967.
 The following year, she made her film debut at age four in an uncredited role in The Charge of the Light Brigade, directed by her father.

 Richardson was educated in London at two private schools, the Lycée Français Charles de Gaulle in South Kensington and St. Paul's Girls' School in Hammersmith, before going on to study acting at the Central School of Speech and Drama.